Mart6DeLavi/emergency-notification-system/README.md

 ## 💬 Feedback & Contributions

 Contributions are welcome!
 If you’d like to suggest a feature, report a bug, or help with development, feel free to open an issue or submit a pull request.

----

-> ⚠️ This project is still in development.
-Breaking changes may occur and stability is not guaranteed for production use.